Alismero/GradeCalculator/Readme.md

 ### Little Warning !

-I created a binary file called Data.dat, which contains an empty dictionary ({}).
+I created a binary file called `Data.dat`, which contains an empty dictionary (`{}`).
 This file is necessary for the program to run properly.
 If you encounter a "File not found" error, please copy the path of the Data.dat file and paste it into the following sections:

 - File opening part (At the begginning of the program)
 ```python